-Before officially separating from the Park District's employment for any reason, you must return all Park District property, including without limitation vehicles, tools, keys, uniforms, equipment, and identification, credit and insurance cards, and computer discs.
+Before officially separating from the Park District's employment for any reason, you must return all Park District property, including without limitation vehicles, tools, keys, uniforms, equipment, and identification, credit and insurance cards, and computer discsany paper or electronic files.
 Return of District property will be verified before a last paycheck is issued.